plaidfinch/GQFC/README.md

 The quickest way to read the paper is to [download the compiled pre-print PDF](https://github.com/kwf/GQFC/raw/master/GQFC.pdf).

-To read the paper's source code or play around with it in a REPL, you can [build its accompanying artifacts](https://github.com/kwf/GQFC#building-the-artifacts).
+To read the source code or play around with it in a REPL, you can [build the accompanying artifacts](https://github.com/kwf/GQFC#building-the-artifacts).

 ## Abstract